 Did you know?
 Bootleg collectors know this song as “Ripley,” a tune Eddie recorded for the The Wild Life soundtrack in the mid 1980s.
-A full version of the song surfaced on VHND about two years ago, and was the only piece of music from The Wild Life sessions that featured Alex Van Halen on drums.
+A full version of the song surfaced on VHND in 2010, and was the only piece of music from The Wild Life sessions that featured Alex Van Halen on drums.
 “Ripley” was probably written around 1983 and is rumored to have been one of a handful of songs in consideration for the 1984 album.
 Nearly 30 years on, “Blood and Fire” was worth the wait.
 Featuring nostalgic lyrics and his live trademark, “Look at all the people here tonight,” Dave has the charming ability to boast without making us hate him for it.
 “Told you I was coming back,” he proclaims.
 “Tell me you missed me.
 Say it like you mean it!”
 Speaking of boasting, Eddie Van Halen tears up the solo in this song, one of his best on the new album.

 The new boogie that BEGS to be played live!

 Did you know?
 David Lee Roth played the fingerpicked, country-style blues guitar intro.
 His guitar playing often gets overlooked.
 Eddie Van Halen told Guitar World: “He played guitar on that song up until the band came in, and then I took over on acoustic.
 He played that on nylon-string flamenco guitar.
 It’s an interesting sound.
 But he can really fingerpick!
 Even on our first album, a lot of people thought that I played the intro to “Ice Cream Man” but that was Dave.”